Allianz Global Assistance Travel Insurance Review

 Few plan restrictions

-Allianz places very few restrictions on what types of trips or travelers it will cover.
-While a lot of companies we looked at cap coverage at $50,000, Allianz covers anything up to $100,000.
-Granted, this won’t apply to most vacations, but we still appreciated the company’s willingness to cover all types of trips.
+Allianz Global Assistance places very few restrictions on what types of trips or travelers it will cover.
+While a lot of companies we looked at cap coverage at $50,000, Allianz Global Assistance covers anything up to $100,000.
+Granted, this won’t apply to most vacations, but we still appreciated the company’s willingness to cover a wide variety of trips.

-Allianz also provides medical coverage to travelers regardless of their age.
-This is relatively unusual, with some companies limiting coverage to customers who are 65 years old or younger.
+Allianz Global Assistance also provides medical coverage to travelers regardless of their age.
+This is relatively unusual, with many companies limiting coverage to customers who are 65 years old or younger.

 Annual plans available

-Allianz offers four different annual plans.
-The cheapest plan is the AllTrips Basic (which provides $20,000 in medical, but no trip cancellation insurance) is ideal for students studying abroad or extended backpacking trips.
+Allianz Global Assistance offers four different annual plans.
+The cheapest plan, AllTrips Basic (which provides $20,000 in medical, but no trip cancellation insurance), is ideal for students studying abroad or extended backpacking trips.
 At the higher end, the AllTrips Premier Plan extends its medical coverage to $50,000, in addition to $2,000 for trip cancellation.

 Useful mobile app